openconstitution/bounties-v0/README.md

 Navigate to **API** > **Authorization Servers**, click the **Authorization Servers** tab and edit the default one.
 Click the **Claims** tab and **Add Claim**.
 Name it "groups", and include it in the ID Token.
 Set the value type to "Groups" and set the filter to be a Regex of `.*`.

 After making these changes, you should be good to go!
-If you have any issues, please post them to [Stack Overflow](https://stackoverflow.com/questions/tagged/jhipster).
-Make sure to tag your question with "jhipster" and "okta".
+If you have any issues, please post them to [Stack Overflow](https://stackoverflow.com/questions/tagged/spring).
+Make sure to tag your question with "bounties" and "okta".

 ### PWA Support